chr1sc2y/warehouse-deprecated/articles/disaster-recovery/disaster-recovery-architecture-on-AWS/disaster-recovery-architecture-on-AWS.md

 ### Strategies

-#### Backup & restore
+#### Backup & Restore

-Backup and restore strategy is a suitable approach for mitigating against **data loss/corruption**.
+Backup and Restore strategy is a suitable approach for mitigating against **data loss/corruption**.
 This approach confronts a regional disaster event by replicating/mirroring data to other AWS Regions periodically, e.g. each 1 hour.
-For utilizing the data backup, the data layer and the application layer in the service architecture should be **seperated**.
+For utilizing the data backup, the data layer and the application layer in the service architecture should be **separated**.

 ![backup-and-restore](./backup-and-restore.jpg)

-This strategy lowers cost and is relativly easy to implemente, and these features make it a good choice for many AWS workloads.
+This strategy lowers cost and is relatively easy to implement, and these features make it a good choice for many AWS workloads.

 #### Pilot Light and Warm Standby

-Pilot Light and Warm Standby strategies both offer a good balance of benefits and cost.
+Pilot Light and Warm Standby strategies both offer a good balance of benefits and costs.
 The traffic is routed to Active Region originally, and fallback turns the traffic to Recovery Region when disaster event occurs.

 ![pilot-light-and-warm-standby](./pilot-light-and-warm-standby.jpg)

 The similarity between these two strategies is that both include an environment in the Recovery Region with copies of Active Region assets.
 The distinctions are that pilot light cannot process requests without **additional action taken first**, whereas warm standby can **handle traffic immediately**.
-The pilot light approach requires **manual opeartions** to turn on servers, possibly deploy additional infrastructure, whereas for warm standby **everything is already deployed and running**, and what we need to consider is whether we should scale up or not.
+The pilot light approach requires **manual operations** to turn on servers, and possibly deploy additional infrastructure, whereas for warm standby **everything is already deployed and running**, and what we need to consider is whether we should scale up or not.
 Use RTO and RPO objectives to help choose between these approaches.

 #### Multi-Site Active/Active

 With Multi-Site Active/Active strategy, each Region hosts a **highly available workload stack**, and each stack **serves production traffic** from where it is deployed.
-With a multi-site active/active approach, users are able to access workload in any of the Regions in which it is deployed.
-This approach is the most complex and costly one, but it can reduce recovery time to a extremely low level.
+With a multi-site active/active approach, users are able to access the workload in any of the Regions in which it is deployed.
+This approach is the most complex and costly one, but it can reduce recovery time to an extremely low level.

 ![multi-site active/active.jpg](./multi-site-active-active.jpg)

 If the workload cannot operate in a region, failover will route traffic away from the impacted Region to healthy Regions.
 We can use Route 53 or Global Accelerator for routing and failover.
-Consider the multi-site active/active strategy for our workload if we require lowest RTO lowest RPO objectives.
+Consider the multi-site active/active strategy for our workload if we require the lowest RTO lowest the RPO objectives.

 ## Conclusion

-There is no absolute best strategy to handle disaster events for any circumstance, we may need to analyze the business needs, the expenditure, the benefits and the risks of applying each strategy to our business.
+There is no absolute best strategy to handle disaster events for any circumstance, we may need to analyze the business needs, the expenditure, the benefits, and the risks of applying each strategy to our business.

 For more about DR, refer to [Disaster recovery options in the cloud](https://docs.aws.amazon.com/whitepapers/latest/disaster-recovery-workloads-on-aws/disaster-recovery-options-in-the-cloud.html#multi-site-activeactive)